 Naples, in Southern Italy, is an incredible place to visit.
 This vibrant city has a rich history that dates back to ancient times.
 As you’d imagine, Naples offers so much to do that you could easily spend months exploring the city.
-But alas, time is limited for most visitors, so let’s look at the best things to do in Naples, from its historical attractions to its picturesque natural wonders.
+But alas, most visitors have limited time, so let’s look at the best things to do in Naples, from its historical attractions to its picturesque natural wonders.

 Castel Nuovo

-Overlooking the beautiful deep blue Mediterranean Sea for over 800 years is one of Naples’ most iconic structures, Castel Nuovo.
+One of Naples’ most iconic structures, Castel Nuovo, has been overlooking the beautiful, deep blue Mediterranean Sea for over 800 years.
 If these enormous, intriguing castle walls could talk, they would tell stories of centuries of Italian nobles and politicians who had held important historic meetings within them.

-You could spend all afternoon admiring the telltale clues left over the centuries of battles, renovations, and power struggles within this fortress and reveling in the rich local legends surrounding the mysteries of this site.
+You could spend all afternoon admiring the telltale clues left over the centuries of battles, renovations, and power struggles within this fortress and reveling in the rich local legends surrounding its mysteries.
 Hint: the pits surrounding this site’s grounds have been rumored to have been used for everything from storing grain to storing bodies of the deceased and even ravenous crocodiles!

 National Archaeological Museum

-Appropriately located between two of Italy’s most important archeological locations — Pompeii and Herculaneum — the National Archaeological Museum is a must-see while in Naples for anyone who wants to learn more about the history of the region.
-The National Archaeological Museum provides visitors with an insight into the rich history of Naples and Italy.
+Appropriately located between two of Italy’s most important archeological locations—Pompeii and Herculaneum—the National Archaeological Museum is a must-see in Naples for anyone wanting to learn more about the region’s history.
+The Museum provides visitors with an insight into the rich history of Naples and Italy.

 In addition to the collection of priceless Roman and Greek artifacts, the museum also houses troves of mosaics, sculptures, and paintings that survived the eruption of Mount Vesuvius.
 From art to history to wandering through corridors filled with busts of famous Greek Gods and Lumineers, this museum has something for everyone!